-When the UK introduced initial lockdown measures in March, the Home Office was quick to act to suspend evictions and support people seeking asylum to remain in accommodation.
-The further suspension of evictions during the second English lockdown was also welcome.
-This was the right thing to do, and allowed people seeking asylum to follow public health guidance, stay at home and stay safe.
-Now, people seeking asylum must continue to be protected from evictions into homelessness throughout winter, and whilst COVID-19 remains a threat to us all.

-As England exits lockdown on the 2nd December, the Home Office must:
+When the UK first introduced initial lockdown measures, the Home Office was quick to act to suspend evictions and support people seeking asylum to remain in accommodation.
+This was the right thing to do, and allowed people who would otherwise be homeless to follow public health guidance, stay at home and stay safe.
+To assure people seeking asylum and people with NRPF that their health and wellbeing matters just as much now as it did last March, , the Home Office must:

 - Retain the pause on evictions for people who have been refused asylum whilst COVID-19 remains a threat.
 No-one should have their financial support or accommodation withdrawn until they have been able to access alternative provision.
-People in asylum accommodation must be provided with adequate advice and support to help them progress their legal case and make informed choices for their future.; - Suspend No Recourse to Public Funds (NRPF) and work with the Ministry of Housing, Communities and Local Government (MHCLG) and relevant housing departments for constituent nations of the UK to provide adequate funding and clear guidance for local authorities, so they are able to fully support everyone at risk of homelessness in their communities.
+People in asylum accommodation must be provided with adequate advice and support to help them progress their legal case and make informed choices for their future. - Suspend No Recourse to Public Funds (NRPF) and work with the Ministry of Housing, Communities and Local Government (MHCLG) and relevant housing departments for constituent nations of the UK to provide adequate funding and clear guidance for local authorities, so they are able to fully support everyone at risk of homelessness in their communities.